Elizabeth Cunningham

 Elizabeth Cunningham (born 1953) is a feminist visionary novelist and author of The Maeve Chronicles, which includes the books The Passion of Mary Magdalen, Magdalen Rising (a prequel), Bright Dark Madonna and Red-Robed Priestess.
 Earlier books include The Wild Mother and How To Spin Straw Into Gold.

+Biography

 A descendant of nine generations of Episcopal priests, Cunningham expressed the desire to reconcile her Christian origins with a sense of the Divine Feminine.
 She completed her undergraduate work in English at Harvard in 1976.
 Now an ordained interfaith minister, she is in private practice as a counselor.
 Cunningham is also director of the Center at High Valley in New York's Hudson Valley.